Givenchy Le Soin Noir Lotion Essence Review

 Review

-Results you may expect from using Givenchy Le Soin Noir Lotion Essence:
+Does Givenchy Le Soin Noir Lotion Essence Work?

-Quite moisturizing: Givenchy Le Soin Noir Lotion Essence has a moisturizing rating of 5.1 out of 10.
+According to CreamScan analysis, Givenchy Le Soin Noir Lotion Essence is quite moisturizing, with a moisturizing rating of 5.1 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.2 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Sea Water (est. ≈6.0%), Butylene Glycol (est. ≈4.0%) and Glycerin (est. ≈3.0%).